CustomX: Unified Character, Action, and Scene Customization in Video World Models: Experiment

-\textbf{Training Details.} Our network is initialized from HunyuanCustom~\cite{hu2025hunyuancustom}, which contains 13B parameters.
+\textbf{Training Details.} Our model is initialized from HunyuanCustom~\cite{hu2025hunyuancustom}, which contains 13B parameters.
 We freeze the LLaVA encoder and the scene condition projector, and apply LoRA-style~\cite{hu2022lora} fine-tuning to the backbone with a rank of 64.
 Two separate models are trained for 360P and 720P data using the AdamW optimizer with a learning rate of 1e-4, each for 5,000 steps under the ZeRO-2 strategy.
 The 360P model is trained on 8$\times$ NVIDIA H100 GPUs, while the 720P model, owing to its higher resolution, is trained on 8$\times$ NVIDIA B200 GPUs.
 Further details on training and acceleration are provided in the appendix.

-\textbf{Training Data.} Following the data generation procedure described in Section~\ref{sec:data-pre-processing}, we construct a training set comprising 2,084 video samples featuring five characters.
-Each sample is annotated with text labels describing either locomotion actions—\{``run forward'', ``run tho the left'', ``run to the right'', ``run backward''\}—or camera behaviors—\{``orbit'', ``follow'' \}.
-A key observation of AniX is that post-training on such simple locomotion and camera-behavior data can substantially enhance pre-trained models, improving both action dynamics and camera control capability.
-For each sample, we generate two resolutions—360P and 720P—to train models of different quality levels.
+\textbf{Training Data.} Following the data curation procedure described in \cref{sec:data-pre-processing}, we construct a training set comprising 2,084 video samples featuring five characters.
+Each sample is annotated with text labels describing either locomotion actions (\{``run forward'', ``run to the left'', ``run to the right'', ``run backward''\}) or camera behaviors (\{``orbit'', ``follow'' \}).
+A key observation of CustomX is that post-training on such simple locomotion and camera-behavior data can substantially enhance pre-trained models, improving both action dynamics and camera control capability.
+This is analogous to large language models~\cite{guo2025deepseekr1, yang2025qwen3}, where extensive pre-training endows rich world knowledge, while post-training, which is conducted with a much smaller dataset, serves to activate specific capabilities (e.g., in GPT-3~\cite{ouyang2022instructgpt}, post-training data is orders of magnitude smaller than the pre-training corpus).
+For each sample, we prepare two resolutions, 360P and 720P, to train models of different quality levels.
 Unless otherwise specified, the 360P version is used by default.
 Additional details are provided in the appendix.

 \textbf{Evaluation.} We evaluate our model across four aspects: (1) visual quality, (2) camera controllability, (3) action control capability and generalization to novel actions, and (4) character consistency on novel characters.
 For (1) and (2), we adopt the WorldScore~\cite{duan2025worldscore} metrics to assess the generated samples.
 For (3), we measure the control success rate via human evaluation and report the CLIP~\cite{radford2021clip} text-to-image similarity score, covering both the four seen locomotion actions and up to 142 novel actions.
 For (4), we assess character similarity between the ground-truth character and the generated one using 30 novel characters, evaluated by DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021clip} scores.
 By default, we use the 360P version of our model.
 At each iteration, our model generates 96 frames, using the previously generated 33 frames as conditions when available.
 Unless otherwise noted, evaluations are conducted on the first generated clip.